mindspore-ai/docs/lite/tutorials/source_en/compile.md

 > version: version of the output, consistent with that of the MindSpore.
 >
-> function: function of the output. `convert` indicates the output of the conversion tool and `runtime` indicates the output of the inference framework.
+> function: function of the output. `converter` indicates the output of the conversion tool and `runtime` indicates the output of the inference framework.
 >
 > OS: OS on which the output will be deployed.